IBM/db2developerextension-about/docs/working-with-sql/generating-SQL-statement.md

         ![Adding a database connection]({{site.baseurl}}/assets/images/generate-sql-table.png)

-   The DELETE, SELECT, INSERT, and UPDATE statements open in a new Db2 SQL Editor window with the **Results** pane on the right.
+   The DELETE, SELECT, INSERT, and UPDATE statements open in a new Db2 SQL Editor tab with the **Results** pane on the right.

-   The DDL script opens in a read-only window.
+   The DDL script opens in a read-only editor tab.
 You can copy the script, not run it directly in the editor.
 For more information, see [Generating DDL for a Db2 object](../the-basics/generating-ddl.md).
 3. Run your SQL statements by clicking **Run**.
 4. View the results in the **Results** pane.